Practicing Under the IDEA in Schools: When You Have to Say Yes and How to Effectively Say No

 This 90-minute webinar provides a synopsis of the IDEA, Section 504 of the Rehabilitation Act, and related legislation and rulings.
 Additionally, it provides guidelines to healthcare practitioners who must say yes to services and requests, as well as when they are able to say no. Finally, it provides tools for healthcare practitioners to effectively communicate and advocate for appropriate recommendations based on evaluation and clinical judgment while remaining compliant with regulating law.
-This course is also available in an OT webinar package.
+This course is included with the School-Based OT: The Basics Webinar Package.

 - Identify the basic principles of the laws, regulations, and guidelines involved in treatment for children within the school setting.